Ghoust-game/ghoust/README.md

 This repository is about the actual GAME

-The game is written in python and runs on a raspberry pi.

 There will be different variations of the game.

 The current state is one game implimentation of the "Last (wo)man standing" gametype.